“You can’t control the wind, but you can control the sail.”Unknown

 The Universe Recently Enrolled Me in a Class that Centers on Control.

 I met a guy during a time when everything in my life was spinning out of control.
 This guy swept me off my feet; a musician, tattoos, confidence, a leader, and a proud Harley owner.
 We knew each other from afar from our years of working at neighboring fire departments.
-I didn’t plan to fall; I told him I wasn’t interested several times.
-But, he was persistent, and I eventually fell head over heels for him.
-The connection between us was intense.
-He showered me with attention, love, kindness, and masculine energy that made me feel like a queen.
+I told him I wasn’t interested several times.
+But, he was persistent, and we started dating.
+In the beginning, he showered me with attention, love, kindness, which made me feel like a queen.

 We started dating during a difficult season for both of us.
-I feel like we were the silver linings to a long list of life-changing stressors we both were experiencing.
+At first, we were the silver linings to a long list of life-changing stressors we both were experiencing.
 He lost a close friend to cancer, his dog died, and he recently moved.
-I had just ended a relationship, and my dad was on his death bed.
+My dad was on his death bed.
 We made the best of these shitty times, and often joked we attended more funerals together than dates.

 On one of our first dates that didn’t involve a funeral, he mentioned how this would be a perfect place to ride the Harley.
 I rolled my eyes and reminded him that I don’t do motorcycles.
 But, his stories about his travels across the country on his bike intrigued me.